top of page

 • Launched 90-day transformation sprints to improve audit performance, customer service, and profitability metrics.

-• Set up “Voice from the Field” sessions, ensuring real-time feedback from frontline staff reached senior decision-makers.
+• Set up “Voice from the Field” sessions to ensure real-time feedback from frontline staff reaches senior decision-makers.

-Over time, we saw tangible outcomes: enhanced audit results, significant growth in SME lending, and increased internal mobility.
-But more importantly, we built a culture where even large teams felt connected through clarity, rhythm, and recognition.
+Over time, we saw tangible outcomes.
+There were enhanced audit results, significant growth in SME lending, and increased internal mobility.
+More importantly, we built a culture where even large teams felt connected through clarity, rhythm, and recognition.

 🌍 When Smaller Meant Deeper Impact (Africa)

-Later, in a cross-border leadership role in Africa, I led a much leaner team with a bold mandate: drive commercial turnaround, rebuild trust, and introduce new verticals such as Islamic and Agent Banking.
+Later, in a cross-border leadership role in Africa, I led a much leaner team.
+Our bold mandate was to drive commercial turnaround, rebuild trust, and introduce new verticals, such as Islamic and Agent Banking.

-Though the numbers were smaller, the stakes were higher, and the need for agility, deeper.
+Despite the smaller numbers, the stakes were higher and the need for agility was greater.

 Here’s how we approached it: